 Light Blocking Strips are the Best Companion To Shades and Blinds

 The reason for writing this article is to make you aware of the light-gap issues found with window shades & blinds.
-I also want to let you know there is an easy 20 minute solution to blocking those gaps, they are called light blocking strips.
+I also want to let you know there is an easy 20-minute solution to blocking light from windows called light blocking strips.

 Enjoying a morning wake up with natural sunlight is actually healthy for you, nothing better than stretching out to the warm welcoming sunlight in the morning.
 There are times however when that welcoming sun isn’t so welcoming.

-For instance, you don’t want your young children to be woke from napping with rays of light in their eyes, nor would you want the light shining in when your trying to sleep after getting home from working all night.
+For instance, you don’t want your young children to be woken up from napping with rays of light in their eyes, nor would you want the light shining in when you’re trying to sleep after getting home from working all night.
 Neither would you want any glimmer of light with a terrible migraine, because any light at all showing just plain hurts.

 Even a tiny ray of sun glaring through your blinds seems like a gigantic spot-light shining right in your eyes.
 Just makes it so hard to get good sleep during the day.

-Those who need to adapt to non traditional sleep schedules or need to blackout windows often op to install Blackout Shades or Blackout Blinds for the bedroom.
-These popular window treatments offer good light control, improves privacy, reduces noise, helps with saving energy.
+Those who need to adapt to non-traditional sleep schedules or need to blackout windows often opt to install Blackout Shades or Blackout Blinds for the bedroom.
+These popular window treatments offer good light control, improve privacy, reduce noise, and help with saving energy.

 But they have one major short coming that you won’t discover until it’s too late.

 I’m not hating on blackout shades, so if you don’t already have them, please don’t let me deter you from buying them.
 Blackout shades have many benefits that other treatments such as sheer shades, light filtering shades, and solar shades are unable to provide.
 They are by far the best option for light control, privacy, and energy efficiency.